slowernews/wisdom-tldr/chapters/introduction.md

 ## On happiness

 <!--
+> *"Happy is he who learns to bear what he cannot change."
+-- Friedrich Schiller*
 - Regrets of the dying: Don’t ignore your dreams; don’t work too much; say what you think; cultivate friendships; be happy.
 - High expectations make you miserable, expectations nowadays are more and more triggered by top of hierarchy being more exposed.
 - Focus on internal fulfillment not external success